 8. Tell the World!
 Create and Execute Your Marketing Plan.

-Next step of your business plan is the marketing plan.
+The next step of your business plan is the marketing plan.
 Before you actually get going, you should activate the marketing plan.
-Every business is different and marketing can never be the same (otherwise you’d be selling the same product ;).
-Because you’re starting an online business, you will want to make use of a mix of content marketing, social media promotion, and paid search promotion are all set up and ready to go according to your schedule.
+Every business is different and marketing can never be the same (otherwise you’d be selling the same product).
+Because you’re starting an online business, you will want to make use of a mix of content marketing, social media promotion, and paid search promotion that are all set up and ready to go according to your schedule.

 There is a learning curve to get started and some mistakes of ignorance can cause serious financial and business consequences.